Municipal Arts Commission

 - 5:30 PM

 All AMAC meetings are open to the public.
-The following often attend these meetings as invited guests: Paige Alost (Athens County Convention and Visitors Bureau), Paul Logue (Athens City Planner), Andrew Chiki (Athens Arts, Parks & Recreation) and the Program Specialist of ARTS/West.
+The following often attend these meetings as invited guests: Athens City Planner, Athens County Convention and Visitors Bureau Director, and the Program Specialist at ARTS/West.
 Agenda suggestions from the public for items to be discussed must be submitted at least one week in advance of the scheduled meeting.